inventables/x-carve-instructions/500mm/step9/index.md

 The first step is to locate the V-Wheels on your fully assembled X-Carve.
 The V-Wheels are categorized as either fixed or adjustable.
 The fixed V-Wheels are attached by a regular nylock nut while the adjustable V-Wheels are attached by an eccentric nut.
 Note that every fixed V-Wheel has an adjustable V-Wheel associated with it.
 There are 8 V-Wheels on the X Carriage, 4 on each Y-Plate, and 4 on the Spindle Carriage.

 After you’ve located the V-Wheels, tighten the fixed V-Wheels on the Machine then adjust the corresponding adjustable V-Wheel.
-Here you are tightening the adjustabe V-Wheel to the point where it takes a little bit of effort for it to spin.
+Here you are tightening the adjustable V-Wheel to the point where it takes a little bit of effort for it to spin.
 (Note: do this slowly to ensure you do not over-tighten the V-Wheel.
 This can cause the wheels to crack.)

 Now repeat this step for every pair of V-Wheels.
 Finally, test the wheels by moving the carriage.
 If the wheels moves along with the carriage without much effort, then they are properly tightened.
 This video demonstrates the concept